Deploy a Retail mobility dev/test environment on Azure (AX 2012)

 1. Log on to Lifecycle Services

-Microsoft Dynamics Lifecycle Services provides a cloud-based collaborative workspace that customers and partners can use to manage Microsoft Dynamics AX projects.
+Microsoft Dynamics Lifecycle Services (LCS) provides a cloud-based collaborative workspace that customers and partners can use to manage Dynamics AX projects.
 You’ll use this website to deploy Dynamics AX on Azure.
 Lifecycle Services is available to customers and partners as part of their support plans.
-You can access it with your CustomerSource or PartnerSource credentials.
-Log on to Lifecycle Services
+You can access it with your CustomerSource or PartnerSource credentials, for details see Log on to Lifecycle Services

 2. Create a project

-After you log in to Lifecycle Services, open an existing project, or create a new project.
-Projects are the key organizer of your experience in Lifecycle Services.
+After you log in to LCS, open an existing project, or create a new project.
+Projects are the key organizer of your experience in LCS.
 The methodology associated with a project determines which phases and tasks are included in the project by default.

 3. Connect the project to your Azure subscription

-Connect the Lifecycle Services project to your Azure subscription.
-This will enable Lifecycle Services to deploy a Dynamics AX environment to the subscription.
+Connect the LCS project to your Azure subscription.
+This will enable LCS to deploy a Dynamics AX environment to the subscription.
 To connect the project to your Azure subscription, complete the following procedure.
-Keep in mind that a project can be connected to only one Azure subscription.
-If you have multiple Azure subscriptions, be sure to identify which subscription you want to use before you complete this procedure.

 Enter your Azure subscription ID.
 If you need to find your subscription ID, complete the following steps: